CODE OF ETHICS AND CONDUCT AGREEMENT

 - Have a commitment to ongoing professional development and supervision.

 Earth Beat is a space of inclusion, regardless of opinions, beliefs, gender, culture or background.
 We require our presenters hold a clear purpose and demonstrate a high level of awareness and skill when handling content that involves controversial/contentious topic.
 As an organisation, we do not take a stance on COVID-19, conspiracy theories, or politics.
-We are aware of the division in our society and are committed to our common unity.

 The ethos of Earth Beat is to create a space for connection, understanding and love.
 Yet, we need to be able to talk about things, especially topics that are challenging.
 To encourage an atmosphere of growth and learning, we ask that different perspectives, especially those opposite yours, be welcomed and heard.